How to Save with an Earnest Student Loan Refinance

 Refinancing your student loans can potentially save you money with a lower interest rate, monthly payment, or both.
-With Earnest loans, you can also achieve more flexibility with your student loan repayment plan.
+With Earnest student loans, you can also achieve more flexibility with your student loan repayment plan.

 Here’s what you need to know about Earnest student loan refinance options and how to determine whether it’s the right lender for you.

 Earnest student loan refinance review: The core features

 Earnest offers both fixed- and variable-rate student loan refinance loans.
 Loan amounts range from $5,000 to $500,000, making it possible for a wide range of student loan borrowers to apply.
 Repayment terms range from five to 20 years, and once your application is approved, you’ll get a broad range of monthly payment options.

 This setup gives you total control over what you pay each month.
 The payment amount you choose will determine your interest rate and the length of your repayment term.
 Earnest reviews include an A+ rating with the Better Business Bureau.

 Interest rates can vary based on your credit and financial profiles, but you can see what rates you will receive using Purefy’s rate comparison tool.
 There is a 0.25% interest rate discount if you set up automatic payments on your account.